 The District once again negotiated very favorable renewal rates of both liability and worker compensation insurance with two vendors that has resulted in considerable savings in both of these areas.
 Our current worker compensation insurance rates for firefighters in among one of the lowest in the State of Illinois which is not only the result of strong negotiating, but also a reflection of the robust mechanisms in place that ensure a safe working environment for our employees.
-We also have been able to negotiate very favorable medical insurance rates for our employees.
-Our rates dropped by over 6% for the calendar year of 2018 and preliminary negotiations for calendar year 2019 appears to be trending flat.
-The drop in rates was helped greatly by moving all Medicare age retirees off of the District's active employee medical insurance plan and into a Medicare supplement plan sponsored at no cost to the District.
+We were the recipients of the 2018 Member of the Year award from the Illinois Public Risk Fund.
+This award was in recognition for outstanding efforts in promoting injury and illness prevention programs within our organization.
+Additionally, our district is in the final stages of working with the Illinois Department of Labor and OSHA to obtain a SHARP award which recognizes employers their exemplary safety and health management systems.

-As we enter the FY 2019, we will continue to be vigilant over the budget, the levy, and all expenses by balancing commitments of employment, pensions, and insurances, while maintaining a solid financial position to cover all operational expenses.
+As we enter the FY 2020, we will continue to be vigilant over the budget, the levy, and all expenses by balancing commitments of employment, pensions, and insurances, while maintaining a solid financial position to cover all operational expenses.
 While the District remains largely dependent on property tax revenue, we have aggressively reviewed and added user fees in an effort to diversify our revenue sources and spread funding responsibilities to users of service.
 We are always concerned that tough economic times can always be right around the corner and we are very aware of our taxpayer's burden of overall taxes.
 Our Board of Trustees is addressing that with a continued conservative approach to spending, keeping in mind that we will continue to promote safety by way of training and maintaining an active committee that makes recommendations and reviews incidents as they occur.
 The current Board of Trustees is continuing the conservative yet progressive controls of our finances necessary to carry us for the next 5-10 years.

-Key achievements for the year ended May 31, 2018 include but are not limited to:
+Keyachievements for the year ended May 31,2019 include but are not limited to: